-- Use QuickTime Timecode-when checked, this directs KONA to output timecode from the QuickTime timecode track.
-When not checked, KONA uses the Output Timecode Offset value plus the number of frames into the movie. - Note: not all QuickTime applications use or support timecode tracks, so sometimes the QuickTime timecode is missing or not meaningful. - Output Timecode Offset (entry field and FPS pull-down)-this text entry field allows you to specify a timecode offset for use with Final Cut Pro 7 (or any other application that has timecode offsets that are user-controlled).
-In FCP7, go to "Timeline Options" and locate the "Starting Timecode" value.
-Use that same value here as the "Output Timecode Offset" to ensure the timecode is synchronized. - Timecode Burn-in-this pulldown selects whether the timecode value is "burned-in" on video output from KONA 3G.
+Use QuickTime Timecode-when checked, this directs KONA to output timecode from the QuickTime timecode track.
+When not checked, KONA uses the Output Timecode Offset value plus the number of frames into the movie.

+Note: not all QuickTime applications use or support timecode tracks, so sometimes the QuickTime timecode is missing or not meaningful.

+Output Timecode Offset (entry field and FPS pull-down)-this text entry field allows you to specify a timecode offset for use with your editing application if it allows timecode offsets that are user-controlle).
+Locate the "Starting Timecode" value.
+Use that same value here as the "Output Timecode Offset" to ensure the timecode is synchronized.

+Timecode Burn-in-this pulldown selects whether the timecode value is "burned-in" on video output from KONA 3G.
 If set to "OFF", timecode will not be keyed over the video.
 If set to "timecode", then the timecode value will be keyed over the output video.
 This can be useful for synchronizing, choosing edit points, dailies, and many other purposes.